vectordotdev/vector/docs/usage/configuration/sources/file.md

 ### File Identification

-Vector identifies files by creating a [cyclic redundancy check (CRC)][url.crc] on the first 256 bytes of the file.
+By default, Vector identifies files by creating a [cyclic redundancy check (CRC)][url.crc] on the first 256 bytes of the file.
 This serves as a fingerprint to uniquely identify the file.
+The amount of bytes read can be controlled via the `fingerprint_bytes` and `ignored_header_bytes` options.

 This strategy avoids the common pitfalls of using device and inode names since inode names can be reused across files.
 This enables Vector to [properly tail files in the event of rotation][docs.correctness].

 ### File Rotation